 Website loading time is very crucial in order to retain the traffic.
+A single second increase or decrease in loading time will result in a very different amount of traffic.
 In this guide, I will explain how to speed up a WordPress site to the maximum so you can improve your website speed.

 Having a quick site is not just an option nowadays.
 It is essential to have a fast loading website in the modern age.
 You must worry about the speed of your website if you want to improve on many factors as I will explain now.

 Before I do so, please check out this article about error establishing a database connection.
 If you ever faced this, you know how much painful it can be!
 If not, just bookmark it.
 One day , you might need it.